mehhhhhhhhhhhhhhh/opentofu-templating/README.md

-Templating support for Terraform / [OpenTofu](https://github.com/mehhhhhhhhhhhhhhh/opentofu-templating)
+Templating support for OpenTofu / [Terraform](https://github.com/mehhhhhhhhhhhhhhh/terraform-templating)
 =======

+I have separate repos for the two tools, because it's not clear what direction either project is now going in, and they may end up diverging significantly.

 An example